Icebluewolf/Wolfy-Discord-Bot/README.md

 ## Polls
 This Feature Is For Getting The Input Of Others.<br>
 You Can Type In A Command And Wolfy Will Make A Custom Embed/Message For Your Poll.
-An Example Command For This Is : `w!poll Title, 1d12h, Option 1, Option 2, Etc.`
-w!poll Is The Activation For The Command.
+An Example Command For This Is : `/poll Title, 1d12h, Option 1, Option 2, Etc.` /poll Is The Activation For The Command.
 The Title is The Title Of Your Poll.
 The Time Is A Group Of Characters, You Can Use d For Days, h For Hours, m For Minutes, And s for Seconds.
 You Must Do Them In Order (dhms) But, Are Not Required To Use All Fields.
 If A Field Is Unused It Will Be Set To Zero.
 There Is A Limit Of 20 Options In The Poll Because Of Discords Limit Of 20 Reactions Per Message.